 However, before we dive into teaching your dog good manners, we should look at a few common dog behavioral issues first.

 It’s one thing to have a happy, excited dog.
 It’s another thing to mistake that excitement for unruly behavior.
-But as dog owners, it’s easy to make that mistake.
+But as dog owners, it’s easy to mix the two up.

 The truth is, “bad” dog behavior comes in all shapes and sizes…